sridevirella/cs412-online-journal-nodejs-app/myday/README.md

-# neiu-cs-420

-## Application Name:

-My Day Web Application
+# My Day Web Application

-## Project Objective:

 MyDay is an online journal for an individual to save and keep track of their day-to-day activities or memories securely.
 This website is designed for those users with a habit of writing book/offline diary, to use at their convenience.
 They can access this website from anywhere to make an entry or view their entries securely anytime without having to carry a book diary.

-Technologies Used: Html, Css, Bootstrap, JavaScript, JQuery, MongoDB, Mongoose, NodeJS, Express.
+Design/Used Technologies: Html, Css, Bootstrap, JavaScript, JQuery, MongoDB, Mongoose, NodeJS, Express.

-## Motivation:

-The main motivation behind this app is, that this is a combination of things that I always wanted at one place but could never have it.
-A user doesn’t have to go to multiple apps to write a diary or look back at a memory or create a checklist(album and to-do checklist are future functionalities).
-This is highly useful for people who wants to organize their day to day activities.
-On top of it, this app is accessible anywhere over internet with a personal authentication.
+-	Using Bootstrap, JavaScript and Html, I built a fully responsive website, that is, it fits aesthetically to any screen size without cropping the UI elements.
+-	It handles success, error messages and validations for all screens.
+-	Only authorized users can access main features like journal entry, search and profile update.
+-	The app uses MongoDB and Mongoose to store and retrieve journal data.

 ## GUI or Server-Side Components: